skyslope/skyslope-forms-widget/readme.md

 ## Pre-made buttons

-There are pre-made button web components that you can use to interact with the Skyslope Forms widget:
+There are pre-made button web components that you can use to interact with the  Forms widget:

 ```javascript
 <ss-button-create-listing>